What is Psalm 72 looking forward to?

 Psalm 72 is a royal psalm that looks forward to the reign of Solomon.

 Hence, the literary form of Psalm 72 is properly speaking prophecy; it begins with a request and merges into prophecy. translations of the text in the first strophe verses one to four. the Biblical Institute translation, but there is place of a wish, the future tense is used “and he shall live on”.

-What is the main message of Psalms?
+What is the meaning of Psalms 71?